JeremyJi10/CS50/filter/README.md

 # Filter
-This is the sub-repostory of assignment named filter.
+This is the sub-repository of assignment named filter.